-English B Grade / 65% Exam and have successfully studied Visual Art in lower school
+English B Grade / 60% Exam or G&T/SBAE English B Grade / 50% Exam and have successfully studied Visual Arts in lower school.

 The Visual Arts ATAR course encompasses the practice and theory of the broad areas of art, craft and design.
 Students have opportunities to express their imagination, develop personal imagery, develop skills and engage in the making and presentation of artwork.
 They develop aesthetic understandings and a critical awareness that assists them to appreciate and make informed evaluations of art.